jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ![](images/7.%20Commands%20Ideas.013.png)

-A call to any square that represents the same command might be a call to the same command.
+A call to any square that represents the same command, might be a call to the same command.
 A reference to either of the command references, is a reference to the same command.

 Therefore, when a command reference might be called, it is like the referenced command is called: